MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 ---
 # Responsive layouts with XAML

-The XAML layout system provides automatic sizing, layout panels, visual states, and even separate UI definitions to create a responsive UI.
+The XAML layout system provides automatic sizing of elements, layout panels, and visual states to help you create a responsive UI.
 With a responsive layout, you can make your app look great on screens with different app window sizes, resolutions, pixel densities, and orientations.
 You can also use XAML to reposition, resize, reflow, show/hide, replace, or re-architect your app's UI, as discussed in [Responsive design techniques](responsive-design.md).
 Here, we discuss how to implement responsive layouts with XAML.

 ## Fluid layouts with properties and panels

 The foundation of a responsive layout is the appropriate use of XAML layout properties and panels to reposition, resize, and reflow content in a fluid manner.

 The XAML layout system supports both static and fluid layouts.
 In a static layout, you give controls explicit pixel sizes and positions.
 When the user changes the resolution or orientation of their device, the UI doesn't change.
 Static layouts can become clipped across different form factors and display sizes.
 On the other hand, fluid layouts shrink, grow, and reflow to respond to the visual space available on a device.

 In practice, you use a combination of static and fluid elements to create your UI.
 You still use static elements and values in some places, but make sure that the overall UI is responsive to different resolutions, screen sizes, and views.

 Here, we discuss how to use XAML properties and layout panels to create a fluid layout.

 ### Layout properties
 Layout properties control the size and position of an element.
 To create a fluid layout, use automatic or proportional sizing for elements, and allow layout panels to position their children as needed.

 Here are some common layout properties and how to use them to create fluid layouts.

 **Height and Width**

 The [**Height**](/uwp/api/windows.ui.xaml.frameworkelement.height) and [**Width**](/uwp/api/windows.ui.xaml.frameworkelement.width) properties specify the size of an element.
 You can use fixed values measured in effective pixels, or you can use auto or proportional sizing.

 Auto sizing resizes UI elements to fit their content or parent container.
 You can also use auto sizing with the rows and columns of a grid.
 To use auto sizing, set the Height and/or Width of UI elements to **Auto**.